vincenzopalazzo/VisualSARS2Chart/README.md

-# VisualSARS2Graph
+# VisualSARS2Chart

-This project contains some chart about #COVID-19 in the worl, these chart are built with tableau desktop and the dataset are cleaning with python you can find the script in [this direcotry](src/pythoncvs-filter).
+This project contains some chart about #COVID-19 in the world, these charts are built with tableau desktop and the datasets are cleaning with python you can find the script in [this direcotry](src/pyvcs-filter).

 # COVID19 US

-## AVRG temperature with number cases for each country.
+## AVRG temperature with number of cases for each country.

 ![](subproject/covid19_us/PUB_TemperatureFilter&Contry_COVID-19-world.png)

-## People Recovered & Tested & hospidalizate in this moment
+## People Recovered & Tested & hospitalize at this moment

 ![](subproject/covid19_us/Recovered&Tested&inTheHospital.png)

 # Dataset used

-Look inside the submodule dir to found some data and in addition, you can found an description of dataset [here](data/README.md)
+Look inside the submodule dir to found some data and in addition, you can found a description of the dataset [here](data/README.md)

 # Author

-I developed this project because I'm learning about the data analyctics and is very interesting build chart on #COVID-19 because it help to stay update with the world.
+I developed this project because I'm learning about data analytics and is a very interesting build chart on #COVID-19 because it helps to stay updated with the world.

-P.S: At this moment I'm developing other chart, if you want see any chart you can open an issue to talk about it.
+P.S: At this moment I'm developing other charts if you want see any chart you can open an issue to talk about it.

 Thanks and stay safe.

 # Important

-These charts are built with open source data and **without** check by doctor or specialist about covid19.
-Please pay attentiona and if you want use this chart, you should **TEST** these dataset and charts.
+These charts are built with open-source data and **without** check by doctor or specialist about covid19.
+Please pay attention and if you want to use this chart, you should **TEST** these datasets and charts.

 # License